 It is already common knowledge that pointy high/thin heels can yield serious noises when one is walking on tiled or wood floors and other hard surfaces.
 Usually, the heels are fitted with metal parts that are supposed to keep you stable and safe.

 However, the metal parts are the culprits for the clicking sounds.
 But that can stop if you buy and attach high heel caps on those pointy heels.

 Fitting these caps is easy-peasy and you won’t spend much of your time.

 The high heel caps can even act as protectors and supporters to provide further stability.
 The caps come in different sizes, shapes, and colors.

 Depending on what your needs are, choose the best on the market – they are so many.

-Personally, I would recommend a number of them including these GoGoHeel Quick Tips.
-These caps are the best for silencing your heel tip noises and you also get to benefit from their anti-slipping properties.
+Personally, I would recommend a number of them including these GoGoHeel caps These caps are the best for silencing your heel tip noises and you also get to benefit from their anti-slipping properties.

 The 2 black pairs have been reported to be durable and can protect the heel to enhance its life.
 Also, they fit seamlessly that no one would easily find out the little secret on your heels.